-To address this need, the Lower Columbian Community Development Team Society, with support from Community Futures Central Kootenay created the first professional recruitment firm in the region.
-Funding support from the Economic Trust of the Southern Interior (ETSI-BC) enabled local human resources consultant Mia Gardiner to create a business plan for the West Kootenay Recruitment Agency (WKRA) and lead its operation for a one-year pilot.
+To address this need, the Lower Columbia Community Development Team Society, with support from Community Futures Central Kootenay and other local partners came together to pilot and incubate the first professional recruitment firm in the region.
+Funding support from the Economic Trust of the Southern Interior (ETSI-BC) enabled local human resources consultant Mia Gardiner to create a business plan for the West Kootenay based Recruitment Agency and lead its operation for a one-year pilot.

-We spoke to Mia as the agency was being launched.
+We spoke to Mia as the pilot project was wrapping up, and Kootenay Talent + Recruitment Agency was being launched.

 What does this project mean for the West Kootenays?